tobydriscoll/udmath305/_sources/linalg/overview.md

 real part
   Component of a complex number that does not multiply the imaginary unit $i$ when the number is written in standard rectangular form.

+row elimination
+  Use of elementary operations on the rows of a matrix to transform it to a simpler one, such as its RREF equivalent.

 RREF
   Matrix meeting certain requirements that expose all necessary information about solving a linear algebraic system; stands for "reduced row echelon form."